Geotargeting Tips to Reduce Ad Spend and Increase ROI

-- Does the technology enable you to reduce waste by identifying geographical features or competitors on the map to reduce ad spend on customers who aren’t as likely to shop or dine with you?
+- Does the technology enable you to reduce waste by identifying geographical features or competitors on the map?
+This would allow you to reduce ad spend on customers who aren’t as likely to shop or dine with you.

 Choosing a Call to Action

-Whether it’s looking to drive online orders or increase traffic in-store, it is important to consider a strong call to action when choosing which trade areas you’re marketing to.
-If you find yourself struggling to understand what works within the trade area you might consider A/B testing, or save valuable marketing dollars by producing a campaign with a ‘flexible creative’ and tailor each ad to meet the needs of different trade areas with different offerings.
+Whether it’s looking to drive online orders or increase traffic in-store, it is important to consider a strong call to action when choosing which trade areas you marketing to.
+If you find yourself struggling to understand what works within the trade area you might consider A/B testing, or save valuable marketing dollars by producing a campaign with a flexible creative.
+You can then tailor each ad to meet the needs of different trade areas with different offerings.

 You should then consider looking at your purchase data for additional insights:

-What may work in one industry for a call to action may not be a fit in another, so it’s important to test, research best practices, and keep an eye on the competition.
+The efficacy of different calls to action varies across industries, so it’s important to test, research best practices, and keep an eye on the competition.
 For grocers, a strong initial discount or even a monthly deal may be enough to lure that customer into developing loyal shopping habits.
 In other verticals, such as restaurants or e-commerce, free delivery may be enticing enough to secure a new customer or convert a typical dine-in only customer into a digital one.

-Lastly, if you are marketing to multiple locations you may find trends that show various regions having different buying tendencies, like marketing to suburban households vs metro locations where one may cook more meals at home vs dining out – this is important to consider before sending out a universal marketing piece to different regions or trade areas.
+Lastly, if you are marketing to multiple locations, you may find trends that show various regions having different buying tendencies, like marketing to suburban households versus metro locations.
+This is important to consider before sending out a universal marketing piece to different regions or trade areas.